AdobeDocs/audience-manager.it-IT/help/using/api/api-swagger-migration.md

 ---
-description: Ecco un Audience Manager, siamo ingegneri, sviluppatori, e programmiamo ninja proprio come voi.
+description: Qui in Audience Manager siamo ingegneri, sviluppatori e programmatori proprio come voi.
 E, come te, vogliamo lavorare con una documentazione API affidabile e accurata.
 Di conseguenza, stiamo riscrivendo il contenuto API in Swagger e spostandolo in una nuova posizione.
 Queste modifiche sono progettate per migliorare la tua esperienza con il codice API di Audience Manager.
 seo-description: Here at Audience Manager, we're engineers, developers, and code ninjas just like you.
 And, like you, we want to work with reliable, accurate API documentation.
 As a result, we're re-writing our API content in Swagger and moving it to a new location.
 These changes are designed to help improve your experience with the Audience Manager API code.
 seo-title: Audience Manager API Code Migration
 solution: Audience Manager
-title: Audience Manager di migrazione del codice API
+title: Migrazione del codice API di Audience Manager
 uuid: 93cc28c4-4b91-4c79-93d5-ece9bb4cc9d5
 feature: API
 exl-id: 081be8a7-5029-45b1-8fb1-0531d5090fe0